Pressing Instructions

 Pre-press your garment for 5 seconds to remove any moisture.
 Moisture in the garment can cause peeling in the future.

-With onesies, most problems are because of pressure.
-The seams of the onesie - the collar, sleeves, sides, and bottom. seams - make it hard to get the pressure on the design.
-We suggest putting something inside the onesie to raise the part you are pressing up above those seams.
-We suggest a cardboard square or a small pressing pillow.
+With smaller items, most problems are because of pressure.
+The seams of the garment- the collar, sleeves, sides, and bottom. seams - make it hard to get the pressure on the design.
+We suggest putting something inside the garment (for example, a pressing pillow, or cardboard) to raise the part you are pressing up above those seams.
 That will allow the press to put pressure on the screen print versus the pressure going to those seams.

 *Do not wash the garment for 24 hours after pressing.*